 George, I see your git repo here: https://github.com/harking/Redmine-Evidence-Based-Scheduling, but github is offline at the moment.
 Have you made any progress on this?

-#10 Updated by Terence Mill 12 months ago
+#10 Updated by Terence Mill about 1 year ago

 It's not offline by github, its just no existing (any more).